BALI

 Program Overview

-On this program, you will experience a side of Bali few travelers to the island ever get to see.
-Study public health through two perspectives: Western convention and the traditional wisdom of the East.
-Deepen your understanding of the global health puzzle with a visit to a natural birth clinic, and uncover how cultural competence is just as important for achieving wellness as medical resources and technology.
-This Medicine & Public Health program combines meaningful community service with immersive learning and adventure to curate an ideal itinerary for your stay on the island.
-During your time not spent on community service, enjoy Bali’s uplifting culture through live music, dance and memorable meals.
-This is an adventure-filled program on the Balinese coast and a journey you will never forget.
+On this program, you’ll experience a side of Bali few travelers ever get to see.
+Study public health through two perspectives: Western practices and the traditional wisdom of the East.
+Deepen your understanding of global health with a visit to a natural birth clinic and see how cultural competence can be just as vital to wellness as medical resources or technology and a comprehensive tour of a Balinese hospital to to observe emergency response, surgical standards and inpatient care in a regional context.

 On GLA’s Bali: Island Health Expedition™ program you will: